NethermindEth/StarknetByExample/src/ch00-08-visibility-mutability.md

 ## State Mutability

 Regardless of whether a function is internal or external, it can either modify the contract's state or not.
 When we declare functions that interact with storage variables inside a smart contract, we need to explicitly state that we are accessing the `ContractState` by adding it as the first parameter of the function.
-This is can be done in two different ways:
+This can be done in two different ways:

 - If we want our function to be able to mutate the state of the contract, we pass it by reference like this: `ref self: ContractState`.
 - If we want our function to be read-only and not mutate the state of the contract, we pass it by snapshot like this: `self: @ContractState`.